Biased elementary doctrines and quotient completions: Introduction

+In conclusion, our primary example of quotient completion falls outside both exact completion and elementary quotient completion.
+It is given by the quotient completion of the slice doctrines arising from the intensional level of the Minimalist Foundation, which provide a description of \textit{families of setoids} in the context of doctrines.

 In section \ref{section: Preliminaries} we recall the main notions about the elementary doctrines and the relationship between the elementary quotient completion and the exact completion.
 In section \ref{section:biased elementary doctrines}, we define biased elementary doctrines and their basic properties.
 Proof-irrelevant elements are discussed in section \ref{section:proof-irrelevant elements}.
 In section \ref{section:strictification}, we provide the strictification of a biased elementary doctrine and in section \ref{section: quotient completion} we describe the quotient completion and its universal property.
-In section \ref{section: concluding remarks}, we briefly discuss the properties of the quotient completion comparing various results present in the literature.
+In section \ref{section: concluding remarks}, we briefly recall some properties of the exact and elementary quotient completions and explore potential further developments.